The True Cost of Telstra International Day Pass in Europe (2026) vs. Lotsotravel eSIM

 Dual-SIM workflow for Telstra customers in Europe

-The setup that gives you the Day Pass's "keep your Australian number active" benefit at eSIM data prices.
+This is the setup that gives you the Day Pass's "keep your Australian number active" benefit at eSIM data prices.

 Step 1.
 Buy the Europe+ eSIM 3-7 days before you fly